 Exploring Australian Kriol

-Creole languages have been subject to significant interest by linguists in terms of their unique status as lenses into rapid, observable linguistic and social innovation in new communities that are borne of intergroup contact: particularly in the form of a colonizing force and multiple, subjugated communities.
+Creole languages have been subject to significant interest by linguists on account of their unique status as lenses into rapid, observable linguistic and social innovation in new communities that are borne of intergroup contact: particularly in the form of a colonizing force and multiple, subjugated communities.

-The purpose of this application is to seek support for continued inquiry into formal properties and speaker variation in a radically under-documented creole language spoken multiple communities across northern Australia (albeit a language that is attracting an increasing amount of academic interest).
-This language, spoken by approximately 30,000 people on some estimates, emerged in the context of the violent dispossession of Aboriginal tribes during early-twentieth century frontier expansion in Northern Australia.
-On-ground research and collection of primary data is essential for advancing and nuancing linguistic work for Kriol: as such, the proposed fieldwork to be undertaken in July/August of this year will be primordial in assessing the feasibility of continuing research in this domain, notably in compiling a dissertation consisting of theoretically-informed descriptive work on Kriol.
-Incidentally, this work will also be crucial in application for an NSF grant (i.e. Doctoral Dissertation Research Improvement grant) to continue research on the Australian language ecology into the upper years of the doctoral program.
+The purpose of this application is to seek support for continuing my work researching linguistic properties and speaker variation in Australian Kriol, a radically under-documented creole language spoken multiple communities across northern Australia.
+This language, spoken by approximately 30,000 people, emerged in the context of the violent dispossession of Aboriginal tribes during early-twentieth century frontier expansion in Northern Australia.
+On-ground research and collection of primary data is essential for advancing and nuancing linguistic work for Kriol.
+My proposed fieldwork for June and July of this year is as a pilot study; one that will be used to assess the feasibility of continuing research in this domain, notably in compiling a dissertation consisting of theoretically-informed descriptive work on Kriol.
+This work also represents the initial research which will be treated as preparation for future grants and funding (e.g. NSF, DDRIG) in support of dissertation work on indigenous language description and analysis.

-The research that I have conducted on this language so far, at both an undergraduate and graduate level makes use of a text corpus drawn primarily from a Kriol translation of the Bible and picture books.
-While this data is a useful base for drawing structural generalizations about the language — my first qualifying paper for the Yale PhD program undertakes a probabilistic and statistical survey of the biblical text to provide evidence of a semantic and grammatical change that is currently in progress — it is insufficient in the context of contemporary linguistic research for the purposes of a rich analysis of the motivating forces behind this change.
-The work proposed will be undertaken over a period of 5–6 weeks at Ngukurr (the Roper Bar settlement, southern Arnhem Land: 14°33’S 134°44’E) one of the above mentioned Kriol-speaking communities in order to assess the range of speaker variation and to elicit judgments from native speakers on the syntax and semantics of these variants of conversational Kriol.
-Ngukurr is described as the location of Kriol language birth and has a federal-government funded language centre, primarily tasked with documentary and preservation work for the community’s ten endangered heritage languages
+The research that I have conducted on this language so far, at both an undergraduate and graduate level, makes use of a text corpus drawn primarily from a Kriol translation of the Bible and picture books.
+My first qualifying paper for the Yale PhD program undertakes a probabilistic and statistical survey of the biblical text to provide evidence of a semantic and grammatical change that is currently in progress.
+While this data is a useful base for drawing structural generalizations about the language, it is insufficient in the context of contemporary linguistic research for the purposes of explaining language use and change .
+The work will be undertaken over a period of 6 weeks at Ngukurr (the Roper Bar settlement, southern Arnhem Land: 14°33’S 134°44’E) in order to assess the range of speaker variation and to elicit judgments from native speakers on the syntax and semantics of these variants of conversational Kriol.
+Ngukurr, a settlement of approximately 1,000 indigenous Australians, is described as the location of Kriol language birth and has a federal-government funded language center, primarily tasked with documentary and preservation work for the community’s ten endangered heritage languages.
+It also has the advantage of being located in reasonably close proximity to the smaller Kriol-speaking community of Minyerri, which has been previously described as being associated a similar but distinct dialect.